-The UV inkjet digital printer, AccurioJet KM-1, offers high productivity.
-With newly developed UV inkjet ink, it can be used for various printing media that were difficult to accomodate with a conventional B2 digital printer and water-based inkjet ink.
+The UV inkjet digital printer, AccurioJet KM-1e, offers high productivity equivalent to that of the previous AccurioJet KM-1.
+Utilizing the key characteristics of Konica Minolta's unique UV inkjet ink, it can be used for special printing media that were difficult to accommodate with a conventional B2 digital printer and water-based inkjet ink.
 The AccurioJet KM-1 enables automatic duplex, high-quality printing.
 Unlike general offset printing, a printing plate is not required.
 Precise inkjet output control eliminates the need for color matching between devices, which is necessary when using multiple digital printers.
 This results in a significant reduction in printing preparation time.
+This was recognized as a three-star environmentally friendly product in the green printing certification system, which objectively screens products based on the standards of the Japan Federation of Printing Industries.

-UV inkjet digital printer, AccurioJet KM-1
+UV inkjet digital printer, AccurioJet KM-1e